NationalAssociationOfRealtors/reso-api-oauth2-server/README.md

   LISTENING_DOMAIN: The dns name of the the computer that will be running the RESO OAuth2 Server.

   LISTENING_PORT: The port that the RESO OAuth2 Server will be listening on.

++ White Label

+  DISPLAY_FOOTER: HTML that appears at the bottom of eac page.
+If no value is givern, a default message appears.

+  SERVER_NAME: Name that appears through the HTML title tag and other places that require a server name.
+If no value is givern, a default name appears.

 + Data Processing